 “Create the blight future through paper”

-A series of paper-themed exhibitions will be held throughout Toyota City from September to November 2020.
+A series of paper-themed exhibitions will be held throughout Toyota City from September 2021.
 The exhibits will include paper art from around the world and paper gathered from inside and outside Japan.
-The core period will consist of a congress organized by the international paper organization IAPMA and held at Toyota Sangohkan on September 18 and 19, and a symposium, workshops, markets, and other events held throughout the day on the 20th for adults and children alike to enjoy.
-The congress will also be open to the public.
+The core period will consist of a congress organized by the international paper organization IAPMA and held at Toyota Sangohkan on October 7 and 8, and a symposium, workshops, markets, and other events held throughout the day on the 10th for adults and children alike to enjoy.

 * In view of the spreading COVID-19 pandemic, PAPER TOYOTA 2020 will be postponed until autumn of 2021.

 Silk farming has been prominent in Japan since ancient times.
 Farmers have practiced the custom of rearing silkworms in their attics and weaving silk fabrics.
 In this setting, Sakichi Toyoda, who wished to reduce the workload of his mother, developed an automatic loom about 100 years ago.
 He established a company to sell this machine.
 Sakichi’s son, Kiichiro, inherited his spirit and revived the automobile industry.
 Toyota City is named after their company.

 Meanwhile, washi paper has been produced in abundance in Obara district, a mountainous area in Toyota City, since ancient times.
 Tatsukichi Fujii, an artist who understood the excellent quality of washi paper, opened an art village in Obara district about 80 years ago.